interactiv4/b-responsive/README.md

 ================

+Currently compatiable with:
+Magento Enterprise 1.13
+IE 9.0, 10.0, 11.0
+Safari, Firefox, Chrome, Android and iOS

+Note: this theme is currenlty not compatialbe with Magento Community or IE 8.
-Currently compatiable with Magento Enterprise 1.13 Additional versions and community support coming soon...
+Additional browsers, versions and community support coming soon...

 ================
 Built with Twitter Bootstrap v3 framework.
 See <a href="http://getbootstrap.com" target="_blank">getbootstrap.com</a> for more info and docs.